 I bring all this experience to bear in my work as a consultant.
 I lead workshops, facilitate meetings, and offer coaching in three key areas:

 - Promoting the humanities: enhancing the visibility of the humanities on campuses through curricular and programmatic initiatives.

-I have worked with colleagues at Cal State Northridge, Hofstra University, the University of Missouri at St. Louis, and Carthage College.
-I have been a facilitator at the American Historical Association’s 2018 and 2019 Workshop for Department Chairs.
-I will also be a facilitator at the 2020 workshop.
+I have worked with colleagues at a variety of types of institutions including Cal State Northridge, the University of Mississippi, Hofstra University, the University of Missouri at St. Louis, and Carthage College.

 Skeptical about consultants?
 I am, too!
 But sometimes a department or a campus needs an outsider’s perspective.
 And I’m the perfect combination–I’m an outsider, who’s also an insider to the academy.
 So I promise no management-speak or gimmicky group work.
 Just straight talk and practical solutions based on conversations with you and your colleagues.